Kate Gosselin Celebrates 44th Birthday With Two Cakes And Sweet Pics Taken By Her Kids

 “I think when the world met me I was three days post having sextuplets, so the only place you can get from that point is younger,” Gosselin said.

-The mom of eight also described her transformation as “eye-trickery,” explaining that viewers saw her at her worst first and she just kind of reversed.
+The mom-of-eight also described her transformation as “eye-trickery,” explaining that viewers saw her at her worst first and she just kind of reversed.

 While Kate Plus 8 appears to be on hiatus for now, Gosselin and her 18-year-old twins Mady and Cara will soon appear on a new TLC reality show, Kate Plus Date.